Inheritance Tax: A Comprehensive Guide 2026

 In summary, VAT is a tax that applies to economic and commercial activities, while ITP focuses on transfers of property and property rights between individuals.

-When it comes to the transfer of real estate, the minimum tax payable is 6%.
-If the transfer involves movable property, the minimum payable is 4%.
-In cases involving the creation of real rights of guarantee, the minimum tax payable is 1%.
-This total also applies to corporate transactions (capital increases).
+In property transfers, the minimum ITP rate is generally 6%.
+If the transaction involves movable property, the minimum rate is 4%.
+In cases involving the creation of real rights as security interests, the minimum rate is 1%.
+This rate also applies to certain corporate transactions, such as capital increases.

 How is it calculated?

-The amount payable for Property Transfer Tax varies depending on the Autonomous Community, so this tax is collected by the tax office of the Community in which the property is located.
+The amount payable for Property Transfer Tax varies depending on the Autonomous Community, as this tax is collected by the regional tax authority of the Community where the property is located.

-In general terms, the points to consider when calculating the ITP for a home are:
+In general terms, the key points to consider when calculating the ITP for a home are as follows:

 • General rate of 4%